Q: Will my rates increase if I turn in a claim?

 It will depend on the insurance company, type of policy and the type of claim.

-If you discover your insurance policy covers a certain type of damage and the cost to repair the damage is greater
+If you discover your insurance policy covers a certain loss and the cost to repair the damage is greater than your

-than your deductible and the impact on your insurance policy premium will be less than the cost of the claim, you should consider
+deductible and the impact on your insurance policy premium will be less than the cost of the claim, you should consider turning

 Your individual health insurance carrier will not raise your rates due to claims.